-- 1. New homes and neighbourhoods that meet the current and future needs of Dover's population and support independence - 2.
+- 1. New homes and neighbourhoods that meet the current and future needs of Dover district's population and support independence - 2.
 Help to establish and maintain a warm, safe and secure home that enables independent living - 3.
 Ready access to reliable and comprehensive information and advice to help older people to make choices about how to meet their housing requirements.

 We now need to work to deliver these and to this end an action plan has been drafted that we will discuss with partner agencies to ensure that they can commit to the actions within it.
 The action plan looks forward for the first three years, as some activities and outcomes will require a longer timescale.
 All the activities require close working with older people themselves in order to ensure that we respond to changing needs and views of older people.
 The action plan should be considered to include this level of consultation in each activity.
 Action plan for the Strategy for Older People in Dover District Council area

-Ref Activity to deliver this priority Outcome required Three year targets and times Lead agency / person Other external agencies involved Additional resources required : New homes and neighbour hoods that meet the c urrent and future need s of Dover's popula ation and support ir ndependence HSOP 1.1 New affordable homes include properties that older people want to occupy All social rented and intermediate tenure new homes are built to Lifetime standards to specifically meet the needs of older people on our waiting list See Affordable Housing Delivery Plan Housing Initiatives Manager Registered social landlords (RSLs) developers, funders (including the Homes and Communities Agency) HCA grant funding HSOP 1.2 An effective under- occupier scheme supports older people to move from family sized homes An effective under- occupier scheme Explore good practice elsewhere and assess this in the context of Dover - by Sept 2010.
-Draft out and consult older people to see whether it would be effective - by Dec 2010.
-If approved, run as a well- advertised pilot from April 2011.
-Assess and adjust and roll out final scheme by Oct 2012 Housing Needs Manager as Dover rep. with E. Kent group developing joint scheme Other local authorities, VCS Unclear at present - will need to be reviewed as the scheme is designed HSOP 1.3 New market housing includes a proportion of homes that are attractive for older people and meet their needs Two bedroom, ground floor, one level homes are built to lifetime standard and include small ТВА Forward Planning Manager Developers, funders None
+Ref Activity to deliver this priority Outcome required Three year targets and times Lead agency / person Other external agencies involved Additional resources required 1: New homes and neighbor eeds of Dover dictrict's population and sup port independence HSOP 1.1 New affordable homes include properties that older people want to occupy All social rented and intermediate tenure new homes are built to Lifetime standards to specifically meet the needs of older people on our waiting list See Affordable Housing Delivery Plan Housing Initiatives Manager Registered social landlords (RSLs) developers, funders (including the Homes and Communities Agency) HCA grant funding HSOP 1.2 An effective under- occupier scheme supports older people to move from family sized homes An effective under- occupier scheme Explore good practice elsewhere and assess this in the context of Dover dictrict- by Dec 2010.
+Draft out and consult older people to see whether it would be effective - by Mar 2011.
+If approved, run as a well-advertised pilot from June 2011.
+Assess and adjust and roll out final scheme by Oct 2012 Housing Needs Manager as Dover district rep. with E. Kent group developing joint scheme Other local authorities, VCS Unclear at present - will need to be reviewed as the scheme is designed HSOP 1.3 New market housing includes a proportion of homes that are attractive for older people and meet their needs The inclusion of 2 bedroom, ground floor, one level homes with small gardens are to be Effective from July 2010 and then every year Housing Initiatives Manager/Forward Planning Manager Developers, funders None